-(iii) Describe how the State provides early intervention (e.g., Rapid Response) and ensures the provision of appropriate career services to worker groups on whose behalf a Trade Adjustment Assistance (TAA) petition has been filed.
+E. Describe how the State provides early intervention (e.g., Rapid Response) and ensures the provision of appropriate career services to worker groups on whose behalf a Trade Adjustment Assistance (TAA) petition has been filed.
 (Section 134(a)(2)(A) and TAA Section 221(a)(2)(A).)
-This description must include how the

-State disseminates benefit information to provide workers in the groups identified in the TAA petitions with an accurate understanding of the provision of TAA benefits and services in such a way that they are transparent to the dislocated worker applying for them (Trade Act Sec.
+This description must include how the State disseminates benefit information to provide workers in the groups identified in the TAA petitions with an accurate understanding of the provision of TAA benefits and services in such a way that they are transparent to the dislocated worker applying for them (Trade Act Sec.
 221(a)(2)(A) and Sec.
-225: Governor-Secretary Agreement).
-Describe how the State will use funds that have been reserved for Rapid Response to provide services for every worker group that files a TAA petition, and how the state will ensure the provision of appropriate career service to workers in the groups identified in the petition (TAA Sec.
-221(a)(2)(A)).
+225; Governor-Secretary Agreement).
+Describe how the State will use funds that have been reserved for Rapid Response to provide services for every worker group that files a TAA petition and how the state will ensure the provision of appropriate career service to workers in the groups identified in the petition (TAA Sec.
+221(a)(2)(A)).NOTE: until the TAA PROGRAM is reauthorized, the requirements to provide rapid response and appropriate career services to worker groups on whose behalf a petition has been filed is not applicable.
+Both TAA and Rapid Response activities are shared by the State Unit for Dislocated Workers and Employers within the Workforce Development Program of DDEC to ensure the provision of an all-inclusive approach.
+The Rapid Response section is comprised of Rapid Response (RR) and TAA State Coordinators who are assigned to serve layoffs/closings across the state.

-The RR Coordinators begins the process by interacting with companies that have, or plan to, lay off workers.
+The RR Coordinators begin the process by interacting with companies that have, or plan to, lay off workers.
 As soon as company closure or layoff information is known, this information is investigated by the assigned Coordinator.
 Investigation and fact-finding of potential trade impact is immediately conducted for consideration of a TAA Petition.
 If found that a TAA petition filing is warranted, the TAA State Coordinator discusses with the employer, and if applicable, the Union Officials, the next steps for petition filing as well as potential benefits if approved.
 If the impacted employer or Union prefers to file the TAA Petition with the U.S. Department of Labor (USDOL), the TAA State Coordinator is available for assistance.